bergerit/ttt/README.md

 # ttt
-Simple scratch for saving and retrieving written data.
+Very simple Netbeans project for saving and retrieving written data.
+Using REST, JPA, Java DB and JSF.